 What should I expect to see diving in Fiji?

 The schools of smaller hammerheads, particularly in the winter months are a common occurrence and if you don’t see hammer expect to see nurse, whitetip, reef, grey along with many more dropping by.
 Both humpback and sperm whales have been known to glide through many of Fijis dive sites, especially between the months of July to October.
 The variety of underwater Fauna, flora and everything in-between truly makes diving in Fiji one of a kind.

 Best dive sites in Fiji

 With all of Fijis islands, they are clustered into groups of nine, three of which are the most accessible to divers looking to make the most of Fijis waters.
 The general rule is the more remote the islands, the better and more impressive the visibility and variety of flora and fauna.
-Here are the top dive sites and areas suggested in the groups of Viti Levu (largest, capital of Suva and Nadi) Vanua Levu (2nd largest, containing Savusavu) and Taveuni (third largest).
+Here are the top dive sites and where there are in relation to the two main island and its groups: Viti Levu and Vanua Levu.

 A stretch of beautiful dives sites reached from the north Viti Levu including Mount Mutiny, Black Magic Mountain and many more.
 The area has an incredible amount to show off about heading through its currents.
 Both geography and marine life impress here, with a smattered colouring of shimmying pink, purple and yellow pastel soft corals developing into rising craggy 900 meter plus pinnacles.